-According to the Law, postal services are defined as universal postal service and other postal services.
+According to the current Law on Postal Services of the Republic of Serbia (Official Gazette no. 77/2019), postal services are defined as universal postal service and other postal services.

 Universal postal service

 Universal postal service is defined as: "a service of general interest and it represents a set of postal services performed continuously on the entire territory of the Republic of Serbia, within the prescribed quality, at affordable prices and on equal terms for all users, without discrimination."